firefly-iii/docs/docs/docs/firefly-iii/faq/self-hosted.md

 DB_CONNECTION=sqlite
 ```

-In order to install the database, make sure the file `/storage/database/database.sqlite` exists.
+In order to install the database, the file `/storage/database/database.sqlite` must exist.
 When it does not exist, you can use this command on Linux to create it:

 ```text
 touch ./storage/database/database.sqlite